qir-alliance/pyqir/pyqir-evaluator/README.md

 It contains the necessary [just-in-time compilation](https://en.wikipedia.org/wiki/Just-in-time_compilation) infrastructure as well as an extensibility mechanism to define what actions to perform when a gate is applied in Python.
+Right now the evaluator does not have a full runtime environment and can JIT QIR produced by the pyqir-generator, but cannot use any external function calls.

 ## Installation